richfaris/TrainingLoLa/lessons/02_1claims_analysis.md

-# Lesson 2.1aims Analysis with v_claims
+# Lesson 2.1: Claims Analysis with v_claims

 ## 🎯 Learning Objectives
 - Understand the structure of v_claims view